stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Note that the nested builders are added to the parent rather than using any intermediate data objects.
+Note that the nested builders are added to the parent rather than using any transient or intermediate data objects.

 ### Bindings